-At Lugar Law PC, we handle a variety of types of wide turn truck accidents, including head-on collisions and right squeeze accidents.
+At Lugar Injury Law, we handle a variety of types of wide turn truck accidents, including head-on collisions and right squeeze accidents.

 When a trucker makes a wide turn into an opposing lane of traffic, the truck may collide head-on with another vehicle.
 We are here to represent the victims of a head-on wide turn accident.

 More common than head-on collisions are squeeze-play accidents.
 The definition of a right turn squeeze accident is when a truck attempts to make a wide right turn and leaves too much space between the right curb and the truck, enabling a vehicle to drive between the curb and the truck.
 When the truck makes the wide right turn, it strikes the vehicle between it and the curb.
 The truck?s right turn may shove the vehicle under the trailer.

 We also have handled accident claims in which a negligent truck driver causes their truck to tip or roll.
 If you were injured in a truck tip-over accident, call us right away.